 All configs include Loaded Jehu V2 bearings with integrated spacers.

 Both the Kanthana and Kut-thaka have also been proven to ride well with larger RKP trucks like Paris 155mm or Independent 169 trucks with Bones Hardcore bushings.

 So while the Thakas are primarily designed with freestyle in mind, you can choose a setup that makes the board either a highly specialized street or city slashing board, or a much more versatile board capable of also freeriding down decent hills at decent speed, or surf the streets like on a fish-style surfboard.

-The Kanthaka has proven itself a high-performance freestyle longboard that has a lot to offer not only to hardcore street skaters and park shredders, but also to technical city commuters and tech sliders looking for a smooth ride without losing the performance of a traditional street deck.
+The Kanthaka (see price on Amazon) has proven itself a high-performance freestyle longboard that has a lot to offer not only to hardcore street skaters and park shredders, but also to technical city commuters and tech sliders looking for a smooth ride without losing the performance of a traditional street deck.

-Now with the Kut-thaka, that special hybrid street longboard on steroids is born again, this time in a much more compact form yet without losing any of its freestyle abilities, or even its city commuting and carving capabilities.
+With the Kut-thaka, that special hybrid street longboard on steroids was born again, this time in a much more compact form yet without losing any of its freestyle abilities, or even its city commuting and carving capabilities.

 The astonishing and sophisticated foot pockets created by the combination of elliptical concave, wheel flares, rocker, and kicks, make the board special, locking your feet in for kick tricks, sliding, and speed.
 While it may take hardcore street skaters a bit of getting used to, this really sets this board apart from other hybrid freestyle longboards and popular mini-cruisers such as the Dinghy.

-Overall, riders will agree that the Kut-thaka is an awesome evolution of the Kanthaka.
-Which of the two works best for you will depend on your riding style, physical build, and your budget, the Kut-thaka being much more affordable than its older brother.
+Overall, riders will agree that the Kut-thaka is a cool variation of the Kanthaka.
+Which of the two works best for you will depend on your riding style, physical build, and your budget, the Kut-thaka being cheaper than its older brother.